biruhtesfaye/bol.com-site-scraper/README.md

 # bol.com site scraper

-<a href="bol.com">bol.com</a> is an ecommerce site and the scraper I made will receive for keyword to search and a file name to put the resulting dataset.
-Then it will parse through all the pages and scrapes the products listed.
+<a href="bol.com">bol.com</a> is an e-commerce site and the scraper I made will receive a keyword to search and a file name to put the resulting dataset.
+Then it will parse through all the pages and scrape the products listed.

 ## Usage